 Ground was broken for a provisional Church on September 9, 1962.
-The Church had a seating capacity of 480 and included a 2,000-sq. ft.
-Hall.
-Archbishop Hurley dedicated the Church and Hall in March 1963.
-There were about 250 families in the Church when the dedication took place.
+The Church had a seating capacity of 480.
+Archbishop Hurley dedicated the Church and its accompanying Hall in March of 1963.
+There were about 250 families present for the dedication.

 The children of HNJ attended Ascension School, which opened in September, 1961, staffed by the Irish Sisters of Mercy of Ardee, Ireland.
 Due to population growth in the area, Father Power recognized the immediate need of a school at HNJ.
 In March, 1964, the school had promising beginnings with approximately 50 students and three grades.
 Classes were held in the Church Hall.
 By September, 1964, the new school was completed and housed the first four grades.
-Each year an additional grade was added through the eighth grade.
-In 1965, portable buildings were added, and in 1968, kindergarten opened.
+Each year, an additional grade was added through the eighth grade.

-Technically, HNJ remained a mission of Ascension Parish until May, 1968, when Monsignor Power was appointed Pastor of HNJ by The Most Reverend William D. Borders.
-A year later, Monsignor Power was transferred to Lakeland where he died suddenly on March 22, 1972.
+HNJ remained a mission of Ascension Parish until it was raised to parish status by Bishop William D. Borders of the newly formed Diocese of Orlando in May of 1968.
+Monsignor Power was appointed the first Pastor.
 Father Arthur Dunnigan was named the second Pastor of HNJ in June, 1969.
-He was instrumental in purchasing valuable land with 367’ of frontage on A1A and adjacent to the existing church property.
-This 4.3-acre property purchased in 1970 included the Greystone Apartments, which were converted to a priest residence while the garage was converted into parish offices.
-HNJ now had approximately 18 acres of prime property.
-In February, 1974, Father Arthur Dunnigan took a leave of absence due to illness.
+He was instrumental in purchasing valuable land adjacent to the existing church property.
 Father Patrick Quinn became the third Pastor of HNJ from 1974-76 and Father Peter J. Henry, who served during that time as Associate Pastor, was appointed the fourth Pastor in September of 1976.

 Due to the rapid growth of HNJ, the provisional Church built in 1963 became overcrowded so Father Henry initiated a major fund drive in 1978 and raised a million dollars to build the permanent church with a seating capacity of 800 people.
-The Most Reverend Thomas Grady, Bishop of Orlando, dedicated the Church on October 26, 1980.
+Bishop Thomas Grady, the second Bishop of Orlando, dedicated the Church on October 26, 1980.

-In 2007, the Athletic Center was completed and the refurbished Thrift Shop and St. Vincent de Paul Outreach re-opened.
-In 2008, the Life Center opened, containing the parish offices, Parish Hall and meeting rooms.
+In 2007, the Athletic Center was completed, as well as the track and field, and the refurbished Thrift Shop and St. Vincent de Paul Outreach re-opened.
+In 2008, the Life Center opened, containing the parish offices, parish hall and meeting rooms.

-In 2012, Treasures of the Son - a new child care facility opened on the south side of the Athletic Center and the Book & Gift Shop was relocated into a larger space in the Life Center and reopened as In His Holy Name Book & Gift Shop.
+In 2012, the Book & Gift Shop was relocated into a larger space in the Life Center and reopened as the nicest religious gift shop in the Southern Deanery!